 The Escape Velocity of the object is 8 km/h.
 The Escape Velocity is the speed an object needs to be travelling in order to break free from the objects gravity.
 The larger an object is, the more velocity (speed) is needed to break free from the object.The Semi-Major Axis of the orbit is 23220, which is the furthest point from the centre to the edge of an elliptical point.

-The mass of the object is calculated at being 74,933,421,654,860 kg.
 The equatorial circumference of Isonoe is 11.9 km.
-The mean radius of Isonoe is 1.9 (assuming an albedo of 0.04) km.
-The surface area of Isonoe is 45.36 km2.
-The surface gravity of the said item is 0.001 m/s2.
-The average orbit velocity, that is the speed at which it orbits is 8245.90 km/h.
+The surface area of Isonoe is 45.36.
+The surface gravity of the said item is 0.001.
+The Mean orbit velocity, that is the speed at which it orbits is 8245.90 km/h.
 The is the average distance in km of the object is from its parent 23231000.00.

 The orbital inclination, the angle at which Isonoe orbits in relation to the orbital plane is 165 degrees.
 The orbital eccentricity is 0.2465, it is the degree at which Isonoe orbits close to a circular (0) orbit as opposed to an elliptical (1) orbit.

 |Date of Discovery||23 November 2000|

 |Discoverer||Scott S. Sheppard, David C. Jewitt, Yanga R. Fernandez, and Eugene Magnier|

 |Surface Gravity (m/s^2)||0.001|